How much work can you do without a contractor license?

 Pros and cons of being a licensed contractor

-Being a licensed general contractor is great, but it also has drawbacks.
-Here are the pros and cons to consider.
+Being a licensed contractor is great, but it can also have drawbacks.
+Here are some pros and cons to consider.

 Benefits of getting a contractor license